Ayanfe401/Business-Efficiency-and-Digital-Transformation-with-Microsoft-Power-Platform/Data Protection.md

 ## 🧱 Dataverse Security Configuration

 Microsoft Dataverse offers a multilayered security model that ensures users only access the data they are entitled to.
-Omega Manufacturing configures Dataverse to secure its business data using the following mechanisms:
+The company configures Dataverse to secure its business data using the following mechanisms:

 #### 🔧 Security Mechanisms in Use